-First things first, the Moon orbits Earth and Earth orbits the Sun.
+First things first, Moons orbit planets and the planets orbit the Sun.

-Gravity is a pulling force that works in space.
+Gravity is the invisible pulling force that works in space.
 For example, the Sun, which is millions of miles away from our planet, pulls on all the planets and other objects in the Solar System.

-The Moon is by far the brightest and largest object in our sky.
-It has no light of it’s own but it looks so bright because it is lit up by the Sun.
+The Moon is by far the brightest and largest object in the night sky.
+However, it has no light of it’s own.
+It is lit up by the Sun.